deviparikh/cushions/index.md

 <img class="inline-pic" src="static/img/collage_region.png">

 The grid of lines can have varying curvature, often giving regions the shape of cushions.
-Higher density grids with the diagonal curves biased in one direction leads to regions that resemble long Indian cushions (takiya) lined up.
+Higher density grids with the diagonal curves biased in one direction lead to regions that resemble long Indian cushions (takiya) lined up.

 <img class="inline-pic" src="static/img/collage_cushion.png">